Objects as Extreme Points: Experiments

 \subsection{Implementation Details}

+Our implementation is based on mmdetection \cite{chen2019mmdetection} with Pytorch 1.6.
 Extreme points are computed from the polygonal mask annotations following the extraction strategy from \cite{zhou2019bottom}.
 The hyperparameters in our model follow those in FCOS, and we use pre-trained models on ImageNet to initialize network weights.
 If not specified, we use ResNet-50 and feature pyramid network as our basic network.
-We train this network with stochastic gradient descent and a total batch size of 16 images on 8 NVIDIA TITAN RTX GPUs for 180K iterations.
+We train this network with stochastic gradient descent and a total batch size of 16 images on 8 NVIDIA TITAN RTX GPUs for 90K iterations.
 We set the initial learning rate as 0.01, and the momentum and the weight decay as 0.9 and 0.0001, respectively.
-We decrease the learning rate by 10 at epochs 16 and epoch 22.
+We decrease the learning rate by 10 at epochs 8 and epoch 11.
 The $IoU$ threshold in NMS is set as 0.6.